Valentin-Metz/tum_video_scraper/README.md

 Usage:

 ```
-The first path supplied will be taken as output directory.
+The first argument supplied must be the output directory.
+If you want to supply it at a different position, the argument must be marked with "output_folder".
+    (Example: output_folder /home/feuermagier/videos/Lectures)

 Optional arguments: